 Inevitably, there were those little things that had crept in.
 Small lies.
-Hidden phone calls.
+Unknown phone calls.
 Furtive mails.
 Messages.
-Social media had not really come into play then.
+Social media had not come into play then.

-There were other small but important things that happened, things that we could have hidden from each other but we didn’t.
-Like that woman I consorted with when in Mumbai.
-Like that person from Bangalore she decided to have dinner with.
+Other small but essential things happened, something that we could have hidden from each other but we didn’t.
+Like that woman, I consorted with when in Mumbai.
+Like that person from Bangalore, she decided to have dinner with.

 Related reading: It had all started with innocuous flirting on WhatsApp

 We told each other because we loved each other.
-It was a little bit easier post the telling.
-The lies disappeared and instead they became the stated truths.
+It was a little bit easier to post the telling.
+The lies disappeared, and instead, they became the stated truths.
 Even if the telling happened months later.

 Then the conversations started getting infrequent.

 Then one day, she messaged me that she needed to speak to me.
-I had installed Yahoo on my desktop and as her message popped up on my screen, the ‘plop’ sound reverberated in my office.
+I had installed Yahoo on my desktop, and as her message popped up on my screen, the ‘plop’ sound reverberated in my office.
 I looked at it.
-I had work at hand.
+I had worked at hand.
 So, I held back attending to the message for later.

 “Listen, I wanted to tell you something,” she answered after a few minutes.